rosshale/heroku_deploy/README.markdown

     rake heroku_deploy:staging backup=false

 ###Coming Soon
+* Prompts for credentials if you haven't entered them
+* No need to include gem "heroku" in your Gemfile
+* Better error messages if you're trying to create an existing heroku app
 * Before and after hooks that allow you to arbitrarily execute code before and after deploy